Planning to travel to the Caucasus? This list of 12 incredibly useful Caucasus travel tips covers everything from money to border crossings.

-The Trans-Caucasus countries (Georgia, Armenia and Azerbaijan) are still relatively unknown to the majority of tourists.
-Ninety percent of people I talk to about the region couldn’t pinpoint it on a map, let alone shed light on what it’s like to travel or live there.
+When I first travelled to the Trans-Caucasus countries (Georgia, Armenia and Azerbaijan), the region was still relatively unknown to tourists outside Eastern Europe.
+Ninety percent of people I spoke to couldn’t pinpoint Georgia on a map, let alone shed light on what it’s like to travel or live there.

 I certainly knew very little about the Caucasus before we decided to go (up until a few years ago, I would have had no hope of locating it on a map either).
 Honestly, my ignorance was a big part of the reason I wanted to travel there in the first place.
 It was challenging at times, but overall it was hugely rewarding to go in with very few expectations and figure things out as we went along.

 I don’t want to spoil any surprises or deprive you of that same sense of discovery—but I do think it helps to have a few pointers.
 To help you on your way, I’ve put together this list based on some of the common questions readers and friends ask me about travelling in Georgia, Armenia and Azerbaijan.

 Here are 12 things I think you should know before visiting the Caucasus.

 Save this post on Pinterest:

 1. The region is incredibly diverse

 It’s tempting to lump Georgia, Armenia and Azerbaijan together, but the three countries are very distinct.
 For starters, each one has its own language, culture and religion.

 There’s a certain amount of overlap between Georgia and Armenia because the two countries share a long history and similar belief systems.
 Azerbaijan has a fascinating landscape and culture all of its own, and in my opinion is more distinct from its neighbours.